IgnisDa/ryot/docs/content/migration.md

 ## From `v2.*` to `v3.*`

+1. Go to the "Miscellaneous" settings and click on the button to "Clean and regenerate" your summary.

+2. Go to the "Preferences" settings, then the "General" tab, and click any switch button twice to make sure the latest settings are applied.

-1. Stop the running server and create a backup of your database.
+3. Stop the running server and create a backup of your database.

-2. Run the last release of the server to perform all migrations (make sure to connect it to the correct database).
+4. Run the last release of the server to perform all migrations (make sure to connect it to the correct database).
    ```bash
    $ docker run --volume ./ryot/data:/data ghcr.io/ignisda/ryot:v2.24.1
    ```

-3. Once the migrations from the above step are done, stop the server.
+5. Once the migrations from the above step are done, stop the server.

-4. Before upgrading to the public release, connect to the database again and run these migrations:
+6. Before upgrading to the v3 release, connect to the database again and run these SQL queries:
    ```sql
    DELETE FROM seaql_migrations;